Sadat40/week3.day4.pickPrior/README.md

    - Remember, each web page should have a desktop and a mobile wireframe
    - Also, since the web pages are connected, it’s important to show how users will traverse/travel through your website.
-7. Once done, present your wireframes to your instructional team If either wireframe is not approved, make any necessary revisions and try again.
+7. Once done, present your wireframes to your instructional team If your wireframes are not approved, make any necessary revisions and try again.
 8. Once approved, you may begin working.
 Enjoy!
-   - For our records, at top of your “index.html” file, mention that this is the project you’ve picked for the “Pick a Prior Project” assignment.
+   - For our records, at the top of your “index.html” file, mention that this is the project you’ve picked for the “Pick a Prior Project” assignment.
 Also, mention the group members and their responsibilities.